AmoghShukla/Ceaser_Cipher_ML_Project/README.md

 **Goals of the Project:-**
 • Provide a tool to generate datasets for cryptography and machine learning research.
-•Offer a practical demonstration of the Caesar cipher encryption algorithm.
+• Offer a practical demonstration of the Caesar cipher encryption algorithm.
-•Enable training of machine learning models to predict cipher shifts or decrypt text.
+• Enable training of machine learning models to predict cipher shifts or decrypt text.
-•Simplify the creation of labeled datasets for educational and research purposes.
+• Simplify the creation of labeled datasets for educational and research purposes.

 ---